FREE SHIPPING on orders over $75 International: over $250

 How To Use A Cast Iron Teapot: Tips

-• Can you use a cast iron teapot stovetop?
+Can you use a cast iron teapot on the stovetop?

-Tetsubin should be used over gas stoves or open fire and are not suitable for electric stoves.
+Tetsubin should be used over a gas stove or an open fire and is not suitable for electric stoves.

 *The steps above are specific to cast-iron kettles without an enamel coating.
 Tetsu kyusu, on the other hand, require less care.
 Furthermore, they should never be used over a fire.
 Please skip the above steps if you have an enamel-coated cast-iron teapot.